hiroalchem/napari-SAM4IS/README.md

 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-SAM4IS)](https://napari-hub.org/plugins/napari-SAM4IS)

-### napari plugin for instance and semantic segmentation annotation using Segment Anything models
+### napari plugin for instance and semantic segmentation annotation using Segment Anything Model (SAM)

 This is a plugin for [napari](https://napari.org/), a multi-dimensional image viewer for Python, that allows for instance and semantic segmentation annotation.
 This plugin provides an easy-to-use interface for annotating images with the option to output annotations as COCO format.